 What did they ask?

-They did the study to answer this question;
+They did this study to ask:

 What did they do?